Virginia Ratifying Convention: Meeting and debate

 George Mason countered that a national, consolidated government would overburden Virginians with direct taxes in addition to state taxes, and that government of an extensive territory must necessarily destroy liberty.
 Although he conceded that the Confederation government was "inefficient", he wanted a clear line between the jurisdictions of the federal and state governments, including the judiciary, because he feared the shared powers would lead to "the destruction of one or the other."
-Madison pointed out that the history of Confederations like that provided in the Articles of Confederation government were inadequate in the long run, both with the ancients and with the modern (1700s) Germans, Dutch and Swiss.
+Madison pointed out that the history of Confederations like that provided in the Articles of Confederation government were inadequate in the long run, both with the ancient and with the modern (1700s) Germans, Dutch and Swiss.
 They brought "anarchy and confusion", disharmony and foreign invasion.
 Efficient government can only come from direct operation on individuals, it can never flow from negotiations among a confederation's constituent states.
 The proposed Constitution creates a republic with each branch of government grounded in the people without hereditary offices.
 Its mixed nature was both federated and consolidated, but in all cases was based on "the superior power of the people".
 The states would remain important because the House of Representatives were chosen by people in each state, and the Senate was chosen by the state legislatures.
 The Constitution limited the national government to enumerated powers.

 The Virginia Ratification (Federal) Convention made a final vote on George Wythe's motion to ratify, passing it 89 to 79.
 Virginians reserved the right to withdraw from the new government.
-The remedy for federal “injury or oppression” included amending the Constitution.
+The remedy for federal "injury or oppression" included amending the Constitution.
 Unlike the Pennsylvania Convention where the Federalists railroaded the Anti-federalists in an all or nothing choice, in the Virginia Convention the Federalists had made efforts to reconcile with the Anti-federalists by recommending amendments like that of Virginia's Bill of Rights preamble to its 1776 Constitution.
 The American experiment was imagined to become one of successive constitutional changes to meet changing circumstances.

 Outcomes

 Virginia was the tenth state to ratify the new Constitution.
 New York followed a month later on July 26, 1788.
 The new government began operating with eleven states on March 4, 1789.

-The convention recommended the addition of a bill of rights, but did not make ratification contingent upon it.
+The convention recommended the addition of a bill of rights but did not make ratification contingent upon it.

 Many of the ideas presented during this convention were later incorporated into the United States Bill of Rights.
 James Madison, elected to Congress from his home district was a floor leader in the first session of the First Congress.
 Madison rewrote the various state proposals into twelve proposals from Congress as amended, sent to the States for ratification by three-fourths of them.

 Patrick Henry's hostility to the government under the Constitution was so strong that he subsequently refused to join it, turning down offers to serve as United States Secretary of State and as a justice of the United States Supreme Court.
 His control of the Virginia legislature enabled his partisans to elect the only two Anti-Federalist U.S. Senators in the First Congress.